NouranHany/Lexical-Analyzer/README.md

     postfix_pattern = infix_to_postfix(fixed_pattern)
     ```

-This results in the postfix pattern `aab|*.b.` We can then use this postfix expression to construct an NFA using the NFA class in `nfa.py`:
+This results in the postfix pattern `a*ab|.a.a.` We can then use this postfix expression to construct an NFA using the NFA class in `nfa.py`:

 ```python
 # Step 4: Build the NFA